Enjoy Reading

 Nine dead in subzero temperatures, half-dressed, with crushed ribs but no external injuries — the Russian Government lied about what killed them, because they knew exactly what did.

-THE SIGNAL TRILOGY · Part 1 · Theme: Can we cooperate? · Scale: Earth-level
+THE SIGNAL TRILOGY · Part 1

 A physicist discovers that the mysterious radio signals from beneath Antarctic ice aren’t random — they’re a response.
 Something down there has been listening to humanity’s radio transmissions for 80 years.
 And now it’s ready to talk back.